zuluana/Halia/README.md

 This means, the developer is no longer responsible for ensuring there's only one copy of each dependency (Singleton Pattern) or timing the instantiation.
 It all happens automatically, in a declarative, predictable way.

+### Dependency Injection Frameworks
+You can use a DI Framework to define a "Module", its dependencies, and the code to invoke when the dependencies become available.

+For each "Module", it generally works like this:

+1.  **Declare**:  The module declares a list of dependencies along with a constructor function.
+2.  **Invoke**:  Once all dependencies are initialized, the framework calls the constructor with the dependencies.

+Note that some DI Frameworks don't support chaining (modules which depend upon other modules) or nesting (modules defined within other modules).
+Halia supports both of these use-cases out of the box.

+Now, let's look at what changes when we apply the "Plugin Pattern":

-#### Plugin Pattern
+### Plugin Pattern
-DI Frameworks automatically initialize dependencies and inject them into their consumers.
-The state of each dependency is often determined on construction.
+In a DI Framework, the state of each dependency is typically set on construction and (in many cases) it doesn't change much after that.
+A function typically depends upon a module and it *uses* that module to accomplish a goal.

-With what we call the "Plugin Pattern", the intention is slightly different.
-Each dependency is still initialized and injected, but their state *and* API is open to modification by consumers.
+With what we call the "Plugin Pattern", the *intention* is slightly different.
+The dependencies will still be injected into each module, but instead of simply *using* these dependencies to accomplish a goal, they can be *modified*.
+Because modules in this pattern are expected to "plug" functionality into their dependencies, we call them "Plugins".

-In Halia, once a Plugin's dependencies are installed, its "install" function is invoked with the "Plugin APIs" exported by its dependencies.

-You can then use these dependency APIs to predictably augment existing functionality.
-Then, export your own "Plugin API" for down-stream consumers.

-As new Plugins inject changes, they might change a parent API.
-However, if a change breaks the API contract we call this an "unstable" modification.
-To stay stable, it's a Plugin's responsibility to ensure its dependencies aren't breaking its API contract.

-On that note, it doesn't mean the API shouldn't change at all.
-It's up to the Plugin to define its API contract and for dependencies to understand that contract.
-That contract can include a level of acceptable change, and that's up to the Plugin developer.

-The "Plugin Pattern" can help keep keep your code organized and extensible.
-When you need to add a feature, there's no reason to understand the whole codebase.
-Identify the application-level dependencies, learn their APIs and build a Plugin.
+It's possible to be explicit about this by exporting multiple APIs.
+For example, one for *usage* and another for *modification*.
+However, Halia doesn't make this distinction, and a Plugin can export an API which does any combination of these things.

+Each dependency is still responsible for defining the initial API passed to its consumers.
+With the Plugin Pattern, its not unexpected for the API methods to change the dependency's *state*, and / or the *exported API itself*.

+> With the introduction of API Modification, we make a distinction between the "API Contract" and "API".
+The "API Contract" is a set of rules / conditions set by a Plugin, and it should remain unchanged.
+The "API", which includes the exported member functions and their associated functionality, is expected to change (within the confines of the API Contract).

+We call a Plugin "stable" if it's contract is well-defined and unbreakable.
+Conversely, if usage of a API can lead to a breach of contract (or the contract is ambiguous), we call the Plugin "unstable".
+As long as a Plugin is stable, we can still predictably use and extend its API.

-It becomes easy to mix, match, and build new features.
-It's even possible to open your app for injection by external developers (like Wordpress).
-That said, everything has a cost, and at least for now, it does complicate static typing.
+With this pattern, it becomes easy to mix, match, and build new features.
+It's even possible to open your app for extension by external developers (like Wordpress does).

 ## Installation